-We perform between 160 and 180 transplants annually and are ranked among the top 30 most active kidney and pancreas transplant programs nationally.
+We perform more than 200 transplants annually and are ranked among the top 30 most active kidney and pancreas transplant programs nationally.

 Our extensive experience translates to better care and outcomes for you.
 Our patients receive a transplant more quickly than at other centers in the state or region.
 We participate in nearly all insurance plans, and several have designated Wake Forest Baptist Medical Center in their Centers of Excellence for Transplant.